 Radium Creek Province of British Columbia Canada

 15. In less than ten minutes, you are entering the most dangerous part of the trail.
 It is grossly overgrown for several hundred meters.
 A long-sleeved shirt and pants would protect from scratches here.
 But the biggest danger lies in several holes in the ground, which you need to see through the vegetation, in order to avoid injuring your ankle(s).
-This is where trekking poles would come very handy.
+This is where hiking poles would come very handy.
 Radium Lake Trail - Hiking in Chilliwack Area